 - Maintain – Exercise daily no matter what.
 Put it in your schedule as a requirement.
 It may be hard at first.
 But soon you’ll begin to look forward to

-- Expand – Gradually increase exercise time and frequency, resistance exercise weight and repetitions, and the type of exercises you do.
+- Expand – Gradually increase exercise time and frequency, resistance weights, repetitions, and the type of exercises you do.
 Build on your knowledge of the benefits of exercise and the best ways to do it.

 - Reward – When you achieve significant milestones, reward yourself.
 These rewards might be new clothes, a special dinner out, or a short vacation.